 Some indications on the MotoGP target audience

 Sponsoring the MotoGP championship or a MotoGP team or race offers a lot of benefits.
 One of these, and for many companies it is the main one, is the opportunity of reaching millions of people exposing their brand to their sight.
 But how many eyeballs are we talking about?
+Is it a loyal audience or an occasional one?
 And in which nations do they watch MotoGP?

 The MotoGP championship is one of the most popular sports in the world, with 20 races across 16 countries in 4 continents.
 See the new 2022 calendar

 TV networks, due to the huge demand, broadcast the live race and insights of great quality.
 In 2020, more than 200 Countries were receiving live tv signal, 22,208 total broadcast hours, 432M homes reached via cable satellite network .
 The TV target is composed of 80% Men and 20% women.